BerndHagen/ASCII-Orbit-Terminal-Shooter/README.md

    - [Download Mono](https://www.mono-project.com/download/stable/)

-## Installing on Windows
+## Running on Windows

-To install ASCII-Orbit on a Windows system, follow these steps:
+To run ASCII-Orbit on a Windows system, follow these steps:

 1. **Open Command Prompt**: Open Command Prompt as an administrator.